kilgette/web-apis-quiz/README.md

-## Web APIs: Code Quiz
+## Web API Quiz

 Name: Amy Kilgour

-Please click [https://kilgette.github.io/professional-portfolio/](https://kilgette.github.io/professional-portfolio/) to view the live version.
+Please click [https://kilgette.github.io/web-apis-quiz/](https://kilgette.github.io/web-apis-quiz/) to view the live version.
 ![Here is a screenshot of the page](./assets/images/screenshot.jpg)

-Objective:
+Objective: Build a multiple-choice question quiz that runs in the browser with dynamically updated HTML and CSS powereed by JavaScript.

-What I Learned:
+What I Learned: I learned how to manipulate the DOM, more practice building functions, if statements, and constructing for loops as well as using local storage.
+This is a particular project I'd like to revisit and rework as my logical thinking and Javascript skills grow.